opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 partial | Whether to allow the restoration of partial snapshots.
 Default is false. rename_pattern | If you want to rename indices as you restore them, use this option to specify a regular expression that matches all indices you want to restore.
 Use capture groups (`()`) to reuse portions of the index name. rename_replacement | If you want to rename indices as you restore them, use this option to specify the replacement pattern.
-Use `$0` to include the entire matching index name, `$1` to include the content of the first capture group, etc.
+Use `$0` to include the entire matching index name, `$1` to include the content of the first capture group, etc. index_settings | If you want to change index settings on restore, specify them here. ignore_index_settings | Rather than explicitly specifying new settings with `index_settings`, you can ignore certain index settings in the snapshot and use the cluster defaults on restore.

 ### Conflicts and compatibility